Frequent intercourse without birth control usually results in pregnancy:

 Whether estimating when ovulation will occur increases the chance of pregnancy for couple who have intercourse regularly is unknown.
 However, estimating when ovulation will occur is likely to help couples who do not have intercourse regularly estimate when the best time for intercourse is.

 Up to one in five couples in the United States do not conceive for at least a year and are thus considered to have infertility.
 However, of the couples who have not conceived after a year of trying, more than 60% conceive eventually, with or without treatment.

 Causes of Infertility

 The cause of infertility may be due to problems in the man, the woman, or both:

-Problems with the fallopian tubes and abnormalities in the pelvis Problems With the Fallopian Tubes and Abnormalities in the Pelvis The fallopian tube may be blocked or damaged, preventing the sperm from reaching the egg or preventing the egg or fertilized egg (zygote) from moving from the ovary to the uterus to be implanted... read more (in about 30%)
+Problems with the fallopian tubes and abnormalities in the pelvis Infertility Problems With the Fallopian Tubes and Abnormalities in the Pelvis If a fallopian tube is blocked or damaged, women may have fertility problems.
+A blocked or damaged fallopian tube can prevent the sperm from reaching the egg or prevent the egg or fertilized... read more (in about 30%)

 Diagnosis of Infertility

 The diagnosis of infertility problems requires a thorough assessment of both partners.
 Usually, the assessment is done after at least 1 year of trying to achieve a pregnancy.
 However, it is done sooner if

 The woman is over 35 (usually after 6 months of trying to become pregnant).